 - Pyrotechnics, such as smoke must be non-flammable and not be possible to act as a source of ignition should it come into contact with dry straw or any other combustible material.

 - Bodywork and controls must not impede the driver/passengers in exiting the vehicle unaided.

 - Any doors or hatches required for access must be readily operated from both inside and outside the vehicle without the use of tools.

-- All drivers and passengers must familiarise themselves with the course.
+- All drivers and passengers must familiarize themselves with the course.

 - After crossing the finishing line drivers will need to apply their brakes and quickly depart from the track under the Marshal’s instructions.
-An uphill towing service will tow the karts up hill.
-Please make sure that your kart is strong enough to tow 10 other karts.
+An uphill towing service will tow the karts uphill.
+Please make sure that your kart is strong enough to tow 6 other fully laden (with drivers) karts.